 The piperazinethienopyrimidinones 26-31 were prepared by boiling at reflux derivatives 8-13 with hydrazine monohydrate.
-Only the hydrazine derivatives 24 and 25 were isolated by reaction of derivatives 14-17 with hydrazine monohydrate in the same or slightly modified conditions.
-Analytical and spectral data of compounds 24 and 25 were like those of the derivatives obtained by reaction of hydrazine monohydrate and the methylthio derivatives 22 and 23, respectively, which were in turn prepared from the monopotassium salts 20 [13] and 21 [2] and methyl iodide (analytical and spectral data were reported in section figure 2).
+Only the hydrazine derivatives 24 and 25 were isolated by reaction of derivatives 14-17 with hydrazine monohydrate under the same or slightly modified conditions.
+Analytical and spectral data of compounds 24 and 25 were like those of the derivatives obtained by reaction of hydrazine monohydrate and the methylthio derivatives 22 and 23, respectively, which were in turn prepared from the monopotassium salts 20 [13] and 21 [2] and methyl iodide (analytical and spectral data are reported in Section 6.1.3).